Vraj-P/Vraj-P/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on finding a winter 2023 co-op
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning database systems
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about how I found an interest in software development
-- 📫 How to reach me: ...
+- 📫 How to reach me: v227pate@uwaterloo.ca
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy cars
 -->